AlisAquilae/Academia/content/Notes/Summaries/Hydrogeology/Hydrogeology Summary Rock Determination.md

 >If a material is only weathered, but not (yet) transported and deposited it is not called a sediment but a regolith layer

 In sedimentary rocks three groups can be distinguished:
-1. [[Clastic Sediments]]: particles transported by water, ice or wind, or a combination of the three
+1. [[Clastic Sediments]]: particles transported by water, ice or wind, or a combination of the three.
+These are formed by all sediments that originate from transport processes, so from clay to gravel layers
-2. Chemical Sediments: Precipitated from oversaturated solutions
+2. Chemical Sediments: Precipitated from oversaturated solutions.
+For example iron ore, halite, gypsum (and some limestones)
-3. Organic Sediments: From organic ma
+3. Organic Sediments: From organic material (flora, fauna).
+For example some limestones, peat and (brown) coal

+The process of diagenesis / lithification / solidification refers to rocks becoming harder and firmer, meaning they can only be broken by a hammer.
+The mineral composition is often changed in the process as well.
+Lithification will gradually change, with increasing temperature and pressure, into metamorphose.
+As the boundary normally a temperature of 200 degrees Celsius is used.

+There are two types of diagenesis:
+1. Reduction of volume: this is reached by the compression / compaction or though solution at large depth
+2. Mineralogical changes: these are the result of chemical processes between pore water and the minerals, often as cementing.
+The cementing process during diagenesis consists of the removal of water from the pores and the filling of the pores with new formed minerals.

+The fossils in the rock material will not be influenced by the diagenesis.
+The presence of fossils is therefore a nice difference between diagenesis and metamorphism

+### Clastic Sediments
+Examples of solid (consolidated) sedimentary rocks are:
+- Coarse
+  - Conglomerate (rounded rock fragments)
+  - Breccia (angular rock fragments)
+- Moderately coarse
+  - Sandstone (from sand)
+  - Arkose (coarse sandstone with a lot of felspar)
+  - Grauwacke (idem, but less felspar)
+- Fine
+  - Siltstone (from silt)
+  - Schale (from clay)

+Consolidated rocks, which are constructed from particles in the size of the sand fraction (63 $\mu$m to 2 mm), will be, independent of the composiution of these particles,